shvardhan1994/object_detection/README.md

 ```
 pip install -e .
 ```
-## Run the MNIST example
+## Run the organoid detection example
 This pipeline comes with a toy example to perform object detection on sample of intestinal organoid images and a pretrained model trained on the same dataset.
 The sample images can be used for inference directly and the predictions are saved `ObjectDetection/scripts/data/predictions` .

-To run the training (resp. testing) pipeline, simply run:
+To run the training pipeline, simply run:
 ```
 python scripts/train.py
 # or python scripts/test.py